Home / Portugal Compare Privacy Laws

 • Health Data Traceability: We help healthcare and insurance providers implement the mandatory notification and tracking systems for sensitive data.

-• DPO & Representation: We act as your liaison with the CNPD, managing audits and providing the mandatory technical autonomy for your Data Protection Officer.
+• DPO & Representation: We act as your liaison with the CNPD, managing audits and providing the mandatory technical autonomy for your Data Protection Officer, as part of our broader GDPR Article 27 Representative services.

 • Strategic 2026 Readiness: We guide you through the transition as Portugal adjusts its social media age limits and age-verification standards.